Single Stories: Christopher Cross, SAILING

 The crazy part?
 How long it took him to finish the song: "It took about two years before I came up with the bridge that changes all the keys to where it lifts, but it was a pretty special moment."
 It was special moment indeed, as "Sailing," released on June 15, 1980, cruised to #1 on the Hot 100 for the week of August 30, 1980.
 It was replaced at the top spot just one week later by Diana Ross' "Upside Down."

-"Sailing" had a huge impact on the Grammys that year, with the song sailing away with honors for Record of the Year and Song of the Year.
-Cross also won Best New Artist, as well as the vaunted Album of the Year, winning over such heavyweights as Pink Floyd's The Wall.
+"Sailing" had a huge impact on the 23rd annual Grammys Awards, with the song sailing away with honors for Record of the Year and Song of the Year.
+Cross also won Best New Artist, as well as the vaunted Album of the Year, taking the prize over such heavyweights as Pink Floyd's The Wall.

 "The whole thing's kind of surreal.
 What I love about the Grammys is that they're voted on by your peers," Cross recalled.
 "I always thought the Oscars and Tonys and Grammys, those original shows were the most valid because you're voted on by your peers.
 But it's a little uncomfortable.
 When I met David Gilmour [Pink Floyd's guitarist], the first thing he said to me was something like, 'I'll never forgive you for beating us out for the Grammy.'
 He was teasing, but..."